RobPavey/wikitree-sourcer/docs/contributors/setup_guide.md

 `npm install`

-You will probably get a lot of messages about there being newer versions of things but they can usually be ignored.
+You will get a lot of messages but towards the end you should see a line like this:

+`added 510 packages from 467 contributors and audited 510 packages in 37.946s`

 ### Run the unit tests

-In the project folder enter this command:
+In the terminal window with the current directory set to the project folder enter this command:

 `node runtest.js`

 This runs all of the unit tests.
 There are parameters to limit it by site and type of test.

+If everything worked, the last line of the output should be:

+`++++ All tests passed ++++`

 If you get lots of errors try running it on a subset of tests like this:

 `node runtest.js fg extract`

+so that you can more easily see the errors.